Zero Energy Home

 6. Does the Zero Energy design take into account natural gas consumption?

 Yes.
 Although these Zero Energy homes will be mostly powered by electricity, there will still be some gas appliances in the home.
 Therefore, each solar system will be designed to have the potential to overproduce electricity, such that the surplus is equivalent to the amount of “source” (meaning the power plant) energy in the natural gas estimated to be consumed by each home.
 Ultimately, any excess electricity each Zero Energy home produces is fed back into PG&E’s grid to be used by other nearby homes or commercial buildings, and the homeowner will be compensated by the utility company for this excess generation.

 7. Will electric vehicle charging be factored into the energy consumption estimates for each floorplan?

 No. Our estimates focus only on energy required to operate the home.

 8. What other assumptions are made when calculating energy consumption for each floorplan and how much energy is each floorplan estimated to use?

-Yes, the Envision Zero Energy homes will be connected to PG&E’s electricity and natural gas grids, so normal utility connection rates and fees will apply.
+Yes, the Zero Energy homes will be connected to PG&E’s electricity and natural gas grids, so normal utility connection rates and fees will apply.
 Homeowners will also receive a monthly solar lease bill, which reflects the lower cost of solar energy compared to utility energy.
-Since homes at EnVision use much less energy than other new and existing homes, the combined solar and utility bills are likely to be very low.
+Since these homes use much less energy than other new and existing homes, the combined solar and utility bills are likely to be very low.
 A Zero Energy home’s energy bills will depend upon each individual homeowner’s energy use choices, along with other variables like utility rates and the weather.
 As such, homeowner energy bills will vary from one home to another due to differences in floorplans, energy use choices, energy production, and other variables that affect energy use and production.

 Solar power: the bright idea with every Zero Energy home